duereg/codetype/src/documents/posts/20140320-ember-vs-knockout-property-comparison.html.md

 # Ember and Knockout Model Comparison
 ## A small, appropriate comparison

 At [ModCloth](http://modcloth.com), I've been working on an internal application that uses [Ember.js](http://emberjs.com/) as its front end framework.
-In going through a crash course on Ember I've noticed certain architectural decisions they've made in building their Observable Models in comparison to other frameworks - most specifically, to [Knockout](http://knockoutjs.com/).
+In learning Ember I've noticed some interesting architectural decisions they've made.

+This article will concentrate on their Observable Models in comparison with how [Knockout](http://knockoutjs.com/) built the same functionality.

 TANGENT

 [Ember.js](http://emberjs.com/) and [Knockout](http://knockoutjs.com/) are great contrasts in the library vs framework debate in JS development.

-Ember is a
+Ember is
 > A __framework__ for creating ambitious web applications.

 (emphasis is mine).

-Knockout is __library__ whose goal is to
+Knockout is a __library__ whose goal is to
 > Simplify dynamic JavaScript UIs with the Model-View-View Model (MVVM) pattern.

 Ember is [outspoken and proud of its framework status](https://www.youtube.com/watch?v=jScLjUlLTLI).
-Knockout makes it very clear that is a small library that is just a tool to build _dynamic JavaScript UIs_.
+Knockout makes it clear that it is a small library for building _dynamic JavaScript UIs_.

 Ember, while a year younger than Knockout, has SIX TIMES as many commits as Knockout.
 It's also 4 times the size (71kb vs 17kb, once minified and gzipped).

 /TANGENT

-In the end, Knockout covers a small subset of the same functionality of Ember.
-I'm going to focus on one particular aspect of their overlapping functionality - how they deal with Observable Models.

 ### Read-only computed properties